 For devices that only have an HDMI port, such as a DSLR camera or digital microscope, connect the InstaShow to your device’s HDMI output port, then attach the USB cable to a power source like a portable power bank or cell phone USB power adapter.
 When the light turns green, press the button on the InstaShow for worry-free secure collaboration on your projector or other shared device.

 If your device happens to have a USB-C or Thunderbolt port in place of HDMI, simply connect with a InstaShow USB-C button.
-This provides a single cable connection to newer MacBooks Windows notebooks, Chromebooks, and even transmit from properly equipped Thunderbolt 3 monitors like the BenQ PD3220U and PD2720U connect, press, and present just seconds.
+This provides a single cable connection to newer MacBooks, Windows notebooks, Chromebooks, and even transmit from properly equipped Thunderbolt 3 monitors like the BenQ PD3220U and PD2720U so you can connect, press, and present just seconds.

 The InstaShow receiver host can support up to 16 different devices.
 Once the buttons are connected to your device of choice, the light on the button will change from red to green to signal that it is ready to present.
 For engineering labs and marketing collaboration tools with multiple devices, the InstaShow can save the cost of having to secure and program expensive HDMI matrix switchers that can cost your organization thousands.